ClaGra/Internet_Technology_Beer_Brewing/README.md

 5. As a User, I want to view bottling records by ID so that I can look up specific batches.

 #### User Stories Customer
-1. As an Admin, I want to add new customers so that I can manage client information.
+1. As a User, I want to add new customers so that I can manage client information.
 2. As a User, I want to edit customer data so that I can keep records accurate.
-3. As an Admin, I want to delete customers so that I can remove outdated contacts.
+3. As an Admin, I want to delete customers so that I can remove incorrect contacts.
 4. As a User, I want to view all customers so that I can see our client base.
 5. As a User, I want to view customers by ID so that I can quickly locate someone.

 #### User Stories Recipe
-1. As an Admin, I want to add new recipes so that we can document brewing formulas.
+1. As a User, I want to add new recipes so that I can document its category.
-2. As a User, I want to edit recipes so that I can update brewing instructions.
+2. As a User, I want to edit recipes so that I can update its category.
-3. As an Admin, I want to delete recipes so that I can remove unused ones.
+3. As an Admin, I want to delete recipes so that I can remove incorrect ones.
-4. As a User, I want to view all recipes so that I can follow brewing guidelines.
+4. As a User, I want to view all recipes so that I get an overview of what is there.
 5. As a User, I want to view recipes by ID so that I can access specific details.

 #### User Stories Alert
-1. As a System, I want to automatically add an alert when inventory is low so that admins are notified in time.
+1. As a System, I want to automatically add an alert when inventory is low so that users are notified in time.
-2. As an Admin, I want to delete alerts so that I can manage and clear notifications.
+2. As a User, I want to delete alerts so that I can clear notifications of categories no longer used.
 3. As a System, I want to automatically delete alerts when inventory is replenished so that only relevant alerts remain.

-#### User Stories Order
-1. As a User, I want to view all orders so that I can track submitted and processed orders.
-2. As a User, I want to add a new order so that I can record a customer’s purchase in the system.
-3. As a User, I want to edit existing orders so that I can update order details if necessary.
-4. As an Admin, I want to delete orders so that I can remove cancelled or invalid transactions.

 ### Use Case